AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced AdaFold, a novel framework that leverages model-based feedback-loop manipulation to optimize cloth folding trajectories.
-AdaFold addresses some of the perception challenges by integrating semantic descriptors extracted from pre-trained VLMs into point cloud representations.
-Our experiments validated the hypothesis that AdaFold adapts folding trajectories to variations in physical properties, positions, and sizes of cloths.
-With our half folding task we showcased the potential of coupling a strong perception module with data-driven optimization strategies to perform feedback-loop manipulation.
-We plan to extend these results to different goal and reward configurations, a broader spectrum of clothing items, and tasks beyond folding.
+AdaFold framework leverages model-based feedback-loop manipulation to optimize cloth folding trajectories.
+It integrates semantic descriptors extracted from {\new geometric features} into point cloud representations.
+The experiments validated the hypothesis that AdaFold adapts folding trajectories to variations in physical properties, positions, and sizes of cloths.
+It was further showcased the potential of coupling a strong perception module with data-driven optimization strategies to perform feedback-loop manipulation.
+We plan to extend these results to different goal and reward configurations and a broader spectrum of manipulation tasks.
+We will investigate the integration of model-based and model-free learning approaches to address the computational demands of model-based planning.